Overview

 Peer review can be beneficial in mental health research.
 Given the topic's sensitive nature and profound impact on individuals and communities, ensuring that only accurate, ethical, and evidence-based information is disseminated is beneficial.

 While the peer review process has challenges, it remains a pillar in academic research.
-By upholding rigorous standards of scrutiny, it ensures that knowledge progression is built on a foundation of quality, credibility, and integrity.
-As research continues to evolve, so does the need for a robust and transparent review process, making peer review as relevant today as ever.
+By upholding rigorous standards of scrutiny, peer review ensures that knowledge progression is built on a foundation of quality, credibility, and integrity.
+As research continues to evolve, so does the need for a robust and transparent peer review process, making peer review as relevant today as ever.

 Peer support

 Peer support refers to the assistance and understanding provided by individuals who share similar experiences, especially concerning mental health or medical challenges.
 Unlike traditional therapeutic relationships, where one party is a professional, both have firsthand experiences in peer support.
-This dynamic offers a layer of empathy and understanding.
+The peer support dynamic offers a layer of empathy and understanding.

 Core components of peer support